Frequently Asked Questions

 The vaccinations you may need to travel abroad depend on several things including where you’re traveling, your activities while traveling, the state of your health and your vaccination history.
 We recommend that you see your healthcare professional or a travel clinic at least 4-6 weeks before your trip to get up to date on any vaccines you need before you travel.
 Visit the Centers for Disease Control and Prevention website for more information.

 Do I need local currency?

-You can Google the local currency of the country you’re traveling to before you go.
 We do recommend getting some cash in the local currency which you will need to tip your guides/drivers, pay for items not included in your trip and/or shop at the small shops or local markets.
 You may exchange your US dollars at a bank or in some instances at your hotel.
 ATMs are usually common in the major towns along your route.